 In the 18th century, Tiepolo’s students gave this rather sparse accommodation its first luxurious touch by decorating the current “museum room” with unique frescoes.
 Giovanni Battista Tiepolo, one of the most important painters of the late Baroque and Rococo periods, personally enchants me every time I have breakfast, always looking at the carefully restored frescoes that show an allegory of the four seasons and the accompanying joys of life in this world.
 The depictions of the golden chain, the gift of the rose, and Cupid laying down the quiver and lighting the fire bowl will surely evoke images of carefree youth and passionate love in your mind as well.
 If you like to read more about this ceiling fresco, ask the maître about the breakfast menu, which includes a detailed explanation along with other tasty dishes.
 Not to be ignored are the paintings on the two elongated side wings of the salon depicting two everyday scenes from 19th-century Venice by painter Antonio Ermolao Paoletti.

 The spacious terraces of the individually furnished top suites offer everything the heart of a stylish luxury traveler desires: a magnificent panoramic view over the rooftops of Venice, a spectacular drama view over the lagoon.
 The San Giorgio Terrace Suite, one of the hotel’s most prized jewels, offers a 100-square-meter terrace with unique views of San Giorgio Island, among others.
-Unfortunately, this unique suite was occupied during our stay, but I hope we will have the pleasure to have a look at it in May.
+Unfortunately, this unique suite was occupied during our three stays, but I hope we will have the pleasure to have a look at it this year (2024).
 I will of course report about it.

 VACATION LIKE A STAR.
 The “Baglioni Hotel Luna” is “The Place to be” in Venice and definitely a destination for the stylish world traveler.